vosbek/jmeter-ai-bedrock/README.md

 - Use `@this` command to get detailed information about the currently selected element
 - Use `@lint` command to automatically rename elements in your test plan for better organization and readability
 - Use `@optimize` command to get optimization recommendations for the currently selected element in your test plan
-- Use `@code` command to extract code blocks from AI responses and insert them directly into JSR223 components
 - Use `@wrap` command to intelligently group HTTP samplers under Transaction Controllers for better organization and reporting
+- Use right click context menu to refactor code, format code, and add functions in JSR223 script editor
 - Customize AI behavior through configuration properties
 - Switch between Claude and OpenAI models based on your preference or specific needs